fanart-tv/fanartwiki/docs/General/why denied.md

 ### **Incomplete Render**
 <img id='denied-card-image' style="border-radius;.5em;" src="../../../assets/images/why-denied/clearart-incomplete-render.jpg" onmouseover="this.src='../../../assets/images/why-denied/clearart-incomplete-render-fixed.jpg'" onmouseout="this.src='../../../assets/images/why-denied/clearart-incomplete-render.jpg'"/>

-**Problem:** When you render an image or a logo with the erase tool, color to alpha, or a mask, there is always the possibility of not removing all the pixels outside of the main subject.
-This is the reason we ask that you check your art against different colored backgrounds in the rules.
-If you are not rendering hair or other very fine details, you should always use the path/pen tool to get crisp clean edges every time.
-Otherwise, you need to be diligent in checking your own work for these stray pixels.
-One way is to add a stroke and this will highlight any small pixels that are hard to see.
-Once you have found and erased them, you can remove the stroke.
+**Problem:** When removing the background of an image without using the pen/path tool, you have to be certain to remove **all** pixels of the background.
+You should always check your renders against different colored backgrounds as explained in the rules.
+Another effective way to spot stray pixels is to add a stroke to the rendered image.
+This will highlight all the pixels in the image, even the ones that are hard to see.

-**Fix:** Finish rendering (cut out) the logo and erase the extra pixels near the logo.
+**Fix:** Render, (cut out) image completely.
+Ensure there are no leftover, "stray" pixels before submitting for moderation.

 **Rules:**